 Inbound Buying Delegations: The Progressive® Insurance Miami International Boat Show® is working to attract more foreign buyers to the show.
 Currently, nearly 25% of visitors are international.
 NMMA is working to channel those buyers into a formalized program to ensure we connect them with members.
 Contact firstname.lastname@example.org to learn more.

-International Product Certification: While this is one of the more challenging aspects of exporting, NMMA has dedicated staff who specialize in international certification criteria for recreational boats and associated products.
+International Product Certification: NMMA has dedicated staff who specialize in international certification criteria for recreational boats and associated products to help members successfully deal with this potentially challenging aspect of exporting.

 Increase your chances of export success by collecting essential market data beforehand.
 There are ample resources to support your market research efforts.